w3c/verifiable-credentials/WorkMode/getting-started.md

 # Welcome to the VC Working Group
 {: .no_toc}

-This document includes some information for new members of the DID Working Group (VC WG).
+This document includes some information for new members of the VC Working Group (VC WG).

 Members of the WG, **especially new members** are encouraged to help